conda/menuinst/docs/source/development.md

 `menuinst` is a multiplatform tool with heavy reliance on OS-specific behaviour, APIs and tools.
 Each platform requires its own setup.

+> Since some tests might leave traces behind, we recommend running the tests from a VM (if you can).
+For your own protection, some tests only run when the `CI` env var has been set to a non-empty value.
+If you do want to run these on your local machine, you can set the `CI` env var to `1` before running the tests; it better be on a VM though!

 ## Linux

 We recommend using Docker to run the tests on Linux.
 However, some tasks require a graphical environment.